Even the most fresh-faced entrepreneur will tell you that having a marketing strategy is one of the main keys to running a successful business.

 That said, let’s get right to it.

-In order to develop an effective marketing plan – that is, one that attracts high-value customers – you need to know who these individuals are in the first place.
+In order to develop an effective marketing strategy – that is, one that attracts high-value customers; you need to know who these individuals are in the first place.

 There’s no sugarcoating it:

 This step is crucial to the success of all of your marketing initiatives.

 Without a true understanding of who your target customers are, you’ll be clueless as to how to reach them.
 In turn, you’ll likely end up employing the “spray and pray” method of marketing.
 You haphazardly try every tactic you’ve ever heard of until you experience even the slightest amount of success.